 Transrectal drug therapy is generally appropriate only for emergencies when an IV route is not available (eg, use of rectal diazepam for status epilepticus).
 Site of placement of the drug within the rectal cavity may influence absorption because of the difference in venous drainage systems.
 Young infants may also expel the drug before significant absorption has occurred.

-Absorption of drugs from the lungs (eg, β-agonists for asthma, pulmonary surfactant for respiratory distress syndrome) varies less by physiologic parameters and more by reliability of the delivery device and patient or caregiver technique.
+Absorption of inhaled drugs from the lungs (eg, beta-agonists for asthma, pulmonary surfactant for respiratory distress syndrome) may vary less by physiologic parameters and more by reliability of the delivery device and patient or caregiver technique.

 The volume of distribution of drugs changes in children with aging.
 These age-related changes are due to changes in body composition (especially the extracellular and total body water spaces) and plasma protein binding.

-Many drugs bind to proteins (primarily albumin, α 1 -acid glycoprotein, and lipoproteins); protein binding limits distribution of free drug throughout the body.
-Albumin and total protein concentrations are lower in neonates but approach adult levels by 10 to 12 mo.
+Many drugs bind to proteins (primarily albumin, alpha-1 acid glycoprotein, and lipoproteins); protein binding limits distribution of free drug throughout the body.
+Albumin and total protein concentrations are lower in neonates but approach adult levels by 10 to 12 months.
 Decreased protein binding in neonates is also due to qualitative differences in binding proteins and to competitive binding by molecules such as bilirubin and free fatty acids, which circulate in higher concentrations in neonates and infants.
 The net result may be increased free drug concentrations, greater drug availability at receptor sites, and both pharmacologic effects and higher frequency of adverse effects at lower drug concentrations.

 Drug metabolism and elimination vary with age and depend on the substrate or drug, but most drugs, and most notably phenytoin, barbiturates, analgesics, and cardiac glycosides, have plasma half-lives 2 to 3 times longer in neonates than in adults.